 The most qualified lawyer in the state.

-No, not all these links are recommendations, but the ones that are, if they’re paid, will be breaking both the FTC and ABA guidelines.
+No, not all these links are recommendations small law firm marketing, but the ones that are, if they’re paid, will be breaking both the FTC and ABA guidelines.
 ABA has the tendency to specify recommendation quite broadly.

 In Rhode Island, the local bar association needs recommendations to be determined as such and any charges revealed.
 The guidelines likewise need disclosure if the recommendation is made by a non-client.